Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Acknowledgements

 \section{Acknowledgements}

 This work is supported by Blue Origin (SPO \#299266) as an Associate Member and Co-Founder of Stanford’s Center of AEroSpace Autonomy Research (CAESAR).
 This article solely reflects the opinions and conclusions of its authors and not any Blue Origin entity.
 Yuji Takubo acknowledges financial support from the Ezoe Memorial Recruit Foundation.
+AI tools (ChatGPT, Gemini) were used to improve the clarity and grammar of the manuscript.